hardentools/hardentools/README.md

 > **WARNING**: This is just an experiment, it is not meant for public distribution yet.
 Also, this tool disables a number of features, including of Microsoft Office, Adobe Reader, and Windows, that might cause malfunctions to certain applications.
 Use this at your own risk.

 > **PLEASE BE AWARE**: You need administrative rights for your Windows user.
 Windows will ask you to grant this rights when starting hardentools.exe.
 If you are starting hardentools with another user, the settings will only work for this other user.
+If you want to disable risky features for every user you have to start it for every user right now.

 ## What this tool does NOT